 ), some of which are charged according to the amount of flying time.
 Some companies use snowcats as a backup alternative when the heli is unable to fly due to weather conditions.

 Heli Ski Terrain in the US

 The Alaska heli skiing

 terrain differs somewhat from that in continental USA.
 In Alaska the tree line is low at about 450 metres (1,500 feet) above sea level, so opportunities for tree skiing are very limited.
 The treeless alpine terrain is similar to heli skiing New Zealand

 .
 In the other states of the USA it is similar to heli skiing Canada

 whereby the terrain includes a mix of high alpine and tree skiing, which provides the advantage of less “no-fly” days because the trees afford some protection from the weather.

 In Alaska, the ski terrain is often on glaciated peaks where the maritime snowpack is strong.
 With less avalanche risk and snow that sticks to even the steepest faces, the likelihood of skiing 60 degree pitches is greater, which is why Alaska gets the reputation for extreme heli skiing.
 Of course you don’t have to be a stunt skier as more gentle terrain is also on offer.

 There is no shortage of powder in Alaska.
 The annual snowfall in the Chugach Range is anywhere from 30 to 80 feet (9.1 to 24.4 metres) per year, but it’s generally wettish powder.
-Other US helicopter ski areas also receive significant snowfall but thankfully the powder is much drier.
+Other US helicopter ski areas also receive significant snowfall but the powder is much drier.

-Most heli ski operators guarantee a certain number of vertical feet for each package they sell.
+Many heli ski operators guarantee a certain number of vertical feet for each package they sell.
 The amount of vertical per run varies between operators, between runs, and will be dependent upon the weather, snow conditions and terrain available on any given day.